-Here are a few of those things that happen post pregnancy:
+Here are a few of those things that happen post-pregnancy:

 You will experience a very heavy and painful period which is known as Lochia.
 You’ll probably have to use maternity pads to keep the flow of control.
-Initially, the color of the bleeding will be red and slowly it will change to deeper brown.
+Initially, the colour of the bleeding will be red and slowly it will change to deeper brown.
 It mostly continues for about 2-6 weeks after giving birth to a baby.
 It doesn’t matter which method you used to give birth, but this is surely going to happen to you.

 2. Horrible pooping disasters